 Traveling through West Africa is often different from traveling in other countries.
-We think it is important to properly discuss and prepare the trip together with the travelers.
-We provide as much information and practical tips as possible in advance.
-We do this through one or more conversations via email, whatsapp or by telephone.
-For group travel we organize if possible through a meeting.
+We think it is important to thoroughly discuss and prepare the trip with you in advance.

 Your passport must be valid for at least another six months on the date of return journey.
 Make sure that there are enough blank pages in your passport for the visa and entry and exit stamps.

-Do not bring too much clothing.
+Do not bring too many clothes.
 You can have your clothes washed quickly and cheaply.
-You will not need a thick coat, but a sweater for the evenings or during your flight may be welcome.
-Long trousers, thin socks and a long-sleeved shirt offer pleasant protection against mosquitoes in the evening.
-In some places it is mandatory to wear covering clothing (long pants, long skirt), but in West Africa it is generally no problem to travel with uncovered legs as a tourist.
+You will not need a thick jacket, but a sweater for the evenings or during your flight may be welcome.
+Long trousers, thin socks and long-sleeved shirt offer pleasant protection against mosquitoes in the evening.
+In some places it is mandatory to wear covering clothing (long pants, long skirt), but in West Africa it is generally not a problem to travel with uncovered legs as a tourist.
 Separate walking shoes are useful for long hiking trips.